-- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency. - Increase the safety of the transportation system for motorized and non-motorized users. - Increase the security of the transportation system for motorized and non-motorized users. - Increase accessibility and mobility of people and freight. - Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns. - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. - Promote efficient system management and operation. - Emphasize the preservation of the existing transportation system. - Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation. - Enhance travel and tourism.
+- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency. - Increase the safety of the transportation system for all road users. - Increase the security of the transportation system for all road users. - Increase accessibility and mobility of people and freight. - Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns. - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. - Promote efficient system management and operation. - Emphasize the preservation of the existing transportation system. - Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation. - Enhance travel and tourism.